BareConductive/touch-mp3/readme.md

 # Bare Conductive Touch MP3 Demo Code

 Simple touch-to-MP3 code for the [Bare Conductive Touch Board](http://www.bareconductive.com/shop/touch-board/).

-Touch electrode 0, **TRACK000.MP3** plays from the micro SD card.
-Touch electrode 1, **TRACK001.MP3** plays from the micro SD card, and so on.
-This is the code that ships with the [Touch Board](http://www.bareconductive.com/shop/touch-board/).
+You need twelve MP3 files named TRACK000.mp3 to TRACK011.mp3 in the root of the microSD card.

+When you touch electrode E0, TRACK000.mp3 will play.
+When you touch electrode E1, TRACK001.mp3 will play, and so on.

+    SD card
+    │
+      TRACK000.mp3
+      TRACK001.mp3
+      TRACK002.mp3
+      TRACK003.mp3
+      TRACK004.mp3
+      TRACK005.mp3
+      TRACK006.mp3
+      TRACK007.mp3
+      TRACK008.mp3
+      TRACK009.mp3
+      TRACK010.mp3
+      TRACK011.mp3

 ## Requirements
 * You should make sure that you have followed our [Setting up Arduino with your Touch Board](http://www.bareconductive.com/make/setting-up-arduino-with-your-touch-board/) tutorial before using this (or any other) of our code examples